 My general rule of thumb is to choose cake boards that are at least one inch larger than the cake on all sides.
 That means, if I am baking a 6 inch round cake, I will purchase an 8 inch round cake board so that once cake is placed on it, there will be an allowance of 1 inch space around it.
 This allowance is only if the cake is decorated with a simple piped border or tiny fondant beads border.
 If my design involves adding larger decorations at the base of the cake, then I would go for a large cake board.

 2. Make and thickness

-To do this, we would first poke a hole in the center of the cake boards so that inserting the dowel rod through becomes easy.
-This is easy to do if the cake boards are make of card boards.
+To do this, we would first poke a hole in the center of the cake boards.
+This is so that inserting the dowel rod through becomes easy.
+This is easy to do if the cake boards are made of cardboards.
 Since the cake boards I normally find in my place are made of wood, I would need to use an electric or battery operated drill to make the hole.
-And therefore, when it comes to stacked cakes, I prefer to make my own cake boards with cardboard so that poking a hole through them does not become a difficult task.
+And therefore, when it comes to stacked cakes, I prefer to make my own cake boards with cardboard.
+This makes poking a hole through them does not become a difficult task.

 Most common cake boards come in round or square shapes.
-While I almost always purchase them from my local cake decorating supply shops, there are times when I want to make an odd shaped cake and need an odd shaped cake board.
+While I almost always purchase them from my local cake decorating supply shops, there are times when I want to make an odd-shaped cake and need an odd-shaped cake board.
 In times like this, I make them on my own.
-Making own custom shaped cake boards is pretty easy.
-All you need is a template of the cake board, foil paper and glue.
+Making own custom-shaped cake boards is pretty easy.
+All you need is a template of the cake board, foil paper, and glue.
 Click here to find out how I make my own cake boards and decorate them.

 Having my cake board ready is part of my basic cake decorating work before I even bake my cakes.
 Once my cakes are baked however, there are a list of other basic cake decorating steps I complete before I cover my cakes with fondant or butter icing or even buttercream.
 These are the steps:

-Thank you for reading :) :)
+Thank you for reading 🙂 🙂